harumuki/thorsten-hans.com/_posts/2016-02-04-be-more-productive-with-pug.md

 ```

-That’s cool!
+That's cool!

 We got a clean HTML file.
 However, there is more.
-Let’s take a look at `jstransformer-uglify-js`; it’s responsible for taking regular JavaScript and transforming it into a minified version.
+Let's take a look at `jstransformer-uglify-js`; it's responsible for taking regular JavaScript and transforming it into a minified version.

 Think about that.
-We’re invoking pre-processors as we usually do use things like `Gulp` or `Grunt` but without the configuration overhead.
+We're invoking pre-processors as we usually do use things like `Gulp` or `Grunt` but without the configuration overhead.
 Everything works by indenting the sources one level underneath the filter `:uglify-js`.

 ```pug
 doctype html